atamelo/ValueOf/README.md

 }
 ```

-`EmailAddress.IsValid(...)` validation method will be discovered and used to validate the passed in value parameter.
+`EmailAddress.IsValid(...)` validation method will be discovered and used by the `TryFrom(...)` method to validate the passed in value parameter.

 You can also hook up your validation framework of choice to the `EmailAddress.IsValid(...)` method.
 This is a way to keep validation logic inside your domain classes.